-The open-source statistical software R (version 4.1.1) with MLZ (version 0.1.3) package was used for the estimation of a historical series of total mortality rates for both species for three years period (2018-2020).
+The open-source statistical software R (version 4.1.1) with MLZ (version 0.1.3) package was used to estimate a historical series of total mortality rates for both species over a three-year period (2018-2020).

-The model was fit to length-frequency data of the catch composition from 2018-2020.
-The input parameters included the length at first capture (the length at which animals are fully vulnerable to the fishery and the gear) and the Von Bertalanffy growth parameters ( $L{\infty}$ , k).
-Estimates for these parameters were taken from Lazar (2017) (see Table 4).
-Model output was converted to relative fishing mortality (F/M) using the Gulland (1969) formula: Total mortality (Z) = Fishing mortality (F) + Natural mortality (M).
+The model was fitted to length-frequency data of catch composition from to 2018-2020.
+The input parameters included the length at first capture (the length at which animals are fully vulnerable to the fishery and gear) and Von Bertalanffy growth parameters (L{∞} , k).
+The estimates for these parameters were obtained from Lazar (2017) (see Table 3).
+The model output was converted to relative fishing mortality (F/M) using Gulland's (1969) formula: total mortality (Z) = fishing mortality (F) + natural mortality (M).